 You shouldn’t explore Oman without a 4×4.
 The rough landscape really makes it a necessity to upgrade your sedan to an off-road machine.
 Really, you won’t be able to visit many of the most beautiful spots if you can’t drive off-road.
 Without any prerequisite for off-road driving experience in a 4WD, this is the way to go to discover the most beautiful parts of Oman.

 6. Hike down Wadi Ghul: the Grand Canyon of Arabia

 Near Jebel Shams, the highest mountain peak of Oman, lies the Grand Canyon of Arabia.
 From the viewpoints at the top of the mountain plateau you will be treated to stunning views down the gorge.
 But, you are an adventurer, right?
 So why not hike down?!

 You shouldn’t take this hike too lightly: the heat and steep descend can be challenging.
 Ensure to stock up on plenty of water and food, and make sure you’re fit!
 That way you’ll enjoy an amazing hike!

 7. Wakan Village

 Explore Oman’s fruit gardens in one of the most picturesque villages, nestled on the cliffs of Jebel Akhdar, in Wadi Mistall.
-Wakan Village is one of the most stunning places you will see in Oman, with terraced farms, local houses and majestic views of the mountains surrounding you.
+Wakan Village is one of the most stunning places you will see in Oman.
+It has terraced farms, local houses and majestic views of the mountains.

 The famous 700 steps will take you along the streets of the village up to the lush fruit garden and a viewing platform with breathtaking scenery below you.
 Explore local lifestyle and interact with a few locals.